 ACCT 425/MBA 525 Advanced Auditing 3 crs.

 ACCT 432/MBA 532 Governmental & Not-for-Profit Accounting 3 crs.

-ACCT 441 Mergers and Acquisitions 3 crs.
+ACCT 330 Advanced Accounting 3 crs.

-BUS 310 Business Law II and Ethics 3crs.
+BUS 310 Business Law II and Ethics 3 crs.

-MGMT 429/MIB 530 Production/Operations Management 3crs.

-Students in this track may choose to complete a 12-18 credit hour internship instead of the 3-6 credit hour internship available in the non-CPA track.
+Students in this track may choose to complete a 12-18 credit hour internship instead of the 3-6 credit hour internship.
 See your advisor for more information.

-Beginning in Fall 2013, entering students who wish to register for ACCT 310 or higher accounting courses, will be required to have earned a minimum grade of "B" in both ACCT203 and ACCT223.
-Each student will then be required to earn a minimum grade of C in each of their upper-level accounting courses.
+Due to the rigor of the accounting profession, entering students who wish to register for ACCT 310 or higher accounting courses, will be required to have earned a minimum grade of "B" in both ACCT203 and ACCT223.
+Each student will then be required to earn a minimum grade of C in each of their upper-level accounting courses to be awarded a bachelor's degree in accounting from Concordia University.